Teachers of Promise

 The Teachers of Promise selected during the spring semester are invited to attend the two-day Kansas Exemplary Educators Network (KEEN) State Education Conference in February.
 They are recognized during a special awards event at the conclusion of the conference.

 KEEN is comprised of educators who have been recognized through one of the programs administered by the Kansas State Department of Education, including the Kansas Teacher of the Year program, Milken Educator Awards program, Presidential Awards for Excellence in Science & Mathematics Teaching program, Horizon Award program, and National Board Certification program.
-The Kansas State Department of Education sponsors two conferences for KEEN members each year – one in February and the other in June.
-The February conference focuses on education policy and issues, while the one in June deals with curriculum.
+The Kansas State Department of Education sponsors a professional development conference for KEEN members in February each year.

 The Teachers of Promise may invite family members and other guests to attend the awards celebration, but there is a charge to cover the cost of the meal.
 Guests are not permitted to attend any part of the conference other than the celebration recognizing the Teachers of Promise.